 Tilt-shift lenses are incredibly versatile.
 Besides being used to fix perspective and focal plane issues (we’ll cover the use of TS lenses for focal plane adjustments in part II), they can also be used to do some pretty interesting stuff, like creating a stitched image for making large, high-res prints.
 As a preview, take a look at the screenshot below.

 Here, I’ve used Canon’s 24mm f/3.5L II lens to take multiple images of this structure, starting at the center, then sliding up and down, then left and right, then at 45º increments to father enough images for this stitch.
 After it’s been completed and cropped, I’ll end up with a roughly 34.2MP image, when I started with a 22MP image from a Canon 5D Mark II.
 I’ll go into more detail on techniques like that in part III of this series.

-That’s it for Part I of Tilt/Shift: Working with Perspective Control Lenses.
-Join us for Part II soon, where we’ll cover the use of the “Tilt” functionality of these amazing pieces of glass.
-As always, questions and feedback are welcome in the comments below.
+That’s it for Part 1 of Tilt/Shift: Working with Perspective Control Lenses.
+Join us for Part 2, where we’ll cover the use of the “Tilt” functionality of these amazing pieces of glass.
+For even more on tilt-shift lenses, see the following: